promptfoo/promptfoo/README.md

 promptfoo
 ---

-`promptfoo` is a library and command-line tool that facilitates prompt editing and evaluation by providing a systematic approach to comparing LLM outputs.
+`promptfoo` is a library and command-line tool that helps you edit and evaluate LLM prompts by providing a systematic approach to comparing model outputs.

 With the ability to run a test suite on multiple prompts, catch regressions, and analyze results, `promptfoo` offers a practical solution for evaluating model outputs.

 ## Features

 - Test multiple prompts against predefined test cases
-- Compare LLM outputs in a structured manner
+- Compare LLM outputs side-by-side
-- Support for OpenAI API models
+- Use as a command line tool, or integrate into your workflow as a library
-- Customizable API provider integration
+- Customizable API provider integration + built-in support for OpenAI API models
-- CSV input/output for seamless data handling and processing

-By incorporating these features, `promptfoo` enables users to make more informed decisions when refining prompts and assessing language model performance.

 ## Usage (command line)